Typhoon Matmo (2025): Thailand

 By October 7, the remnants of Matmo exacerbated heavy rainfall in Thailand.
 Flooding in the country killed 22 people and affected 370,000 others across 19 provinces, particularly in Uttaradit and Phra Nakhon Si Ayutthaya.

+Retirement

+Due to extensive damage and high economic losses it caused in Vietnam, the ESCAP/WMO Typhoon Committee announced that the name Matmo, along with seven others, would be retired from the naming lists for the Western Pacific during the 58th Session in March 2026.
+Its replacement name will be announced in 2027.